 For an overview of our training materials see this brief video

 Our founder and chief instructor: Bill Baxter

-Bill has an undergraduate degree in Mechanical Engineering from Stanford University, and an MBA in Finance from Columbia University.
+Bill is a certified project manager (PMP) with an undergraduate degree in Mechanical Engineering from Stanford University, and an MBA in Finance from Columbia University.
 He worked in the aerospace defense industry for nine years, doing stress and vibration analysis of flight-weight hardware at Pratt & Whitney; General Dynamics; Hughes Aircraft Space & Communications; Bell Helicopter.
 After business school, he worked in the IT industry: Product marketing at Anixter; Sales Engineering at MCI; Engineering Design as Telecommunications Practice Lead at OWP/P (an A&E firm now part of Cannon Design); and Data Center Strategic Planning at UBS AG.
 Project management was an overlay skill that Bill applied in many of his different roles.

 Thomas is a certified Project Manager (PMP), a registered Professional Engineer (PE), and an honor graduate from Rose-Hulman Institute of Technology with a Bachelor of Science in Civil Engineering.

 During his 35 years of experience, he has held various roles in project management, design, construction, manufacturing, maintenance, and facility management.
 Thomas has experience in a variety of industries including oil, petrochemical, medical device and food.

 Thomas collaborated with Bill in developing our project management fundamentals course.
 We can deliver this course on site, customized to the needs of client staff.